MaxSteven/LatimeriasHoudiniUtils/Solaris_Utils/readme.md

 This removes a prefix from the name attribute on the imported geometry, sometimes this happens when import files from BIM or CAD softwares and cna be used to simplify component/material names.
 For example if your name attribute has values like `my_architecture_project/Foundation` you would set `removeprefix = "my_architecture_project/" to return 'foundation'.

 ***generatematerials***
-This takes a 0 or 1 integer where 0 is True and 1 is False.
-This can be obtained through the `hou.ui.displayMessage()` function.
-If set to 0 every component will get a generate a single materialX based network using the mtlxUsdImporter function with the material name set to the component name.
+This takes a boolean value.
+This can be obtained through the `hou.ui.displayConfirmation()` function.
+If True every component will get a generate a single materialX based network using the mtlxUsdImporter function with the material name set to the component name.

 ***importtextures***
-This takes an integer of either 1 or 0 where 0 is True and 1 is False.
-This can be obtained through the `hou.ui.displayMessage()` function.
-If importtexture == 0 then the function will run `hou.ui.selectFile()` and have the user choose files for diffuse, roughness and normal. ***Warning*** this will ask for textures for every component in your project which can add up quickly.
+TThis takes a boolean value.
+This can be obtained through the `hou.ui.displayConfirmation()` function.
+If True then the function will run `hou.ui.selectFile()` and have the user choose files for diffuse, roughness and normal. ***Warning*** this will ask for textures for every component in your project which can add up quickly.

 ***uvtransform***
-This takes an integer of either 1 or 0 where 0 is True and 1 is False.
-This can be obtained through the `hou.ui.displayMessage()` function.
-If set to 0 a uvtransform SOP will be appended to the end of each component geometry.
+TThis takes a boolean value.
+This can be obtained through the `hou.ui.displayConfirmation()` function.
+If True a uvtransform SOP will be appended to the end of each component geometry.

 ***uvunwrap***
-This takes an integer of either 1 or 0 where 0 is True and 1 is False.
-This can be obtained through the `hou.ui.displayMessage()` function.
-If set to 0 a uvunwrap SOP will be appended to the end of each component geometry.
+TThis takes a boolean value.
+This can be obtained through the `hou.ui.displayConfirmation()` function.
+If True a uvunwrap SOP will be appended to the end of each component geometry.

 ---